DarkEnergyProcessor/livesim2_async/README.md

 Disclaimer
 ==========

-This live simulator uses some assets from Sukufesu Simulator made by yuyu, like the different note color.
+This live simulator uses some assets from Sukufesu Simulator made by yuyu, like note image with different colors.
-This live simulator also uses many ssets from Love Live!
+This live simulator also uses many assets from Love Live!
 School Idol Festival game (background, header, ...)